jasonnnnli/barcode-reader-docs/programming/features/customize-the-ui.md

 </div>
 ```

-Note that we defined an animated div with the class "dce-scanlight".
+The code defines an animated div with the class "dce-scanlight".
 The class name will be recognized by the SDK so that it gets shown or hidden properly.

 ### Customize the scanning region

-Typically, we want the user to focus on the barcode to read and the barcode is normally at the center of the video.
+Typically, we want the user to focus the camera on the barcode, which is usually in the center of the video frame.
 The following code shows how to constrain the area to a centered square:

 ```js
 scanner.onPlayed = async info => {